top of page

 Sure, but I prefer to take "good" and "bad" out of it.

-The truth is there is unnecessary stress - worrying about future events, catastrophizing, etc. and
+The truth is there is unnecessary stress - worrying about future events, catastrophizing, getting stuck in negative emotions, etc. and

 necessary stress - new job, new home, marriage, divorce, kids... these stressful (and sometimes wonderful) things come up.